Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/pose-detection.md

    ```

 4. Use `Landmark` to get landmarks information from the image:
-   Landmark is two dimension array which represents number of source for first dimension and enum `BodyPart` for second dimension.
+   Landmark is a two-dimension array that represents the number of sources for the first dimension and enum `BodyPart` for the second dimension.

     ```csharp
     public struct Landmark